espositos/fvtt-tokenchatlink/README.md

  ## Players
  - Same as GMs, but if you don't have permission to select a token then you will target it instead.

+ ## Known issues / warning
+ - Information from messages posted before you join may not link reliably.